-During the three months ended March 31, 2014 and 2013, we earned revenue of \$3.3 million and \$9.9 million, respectively, from our relationship with GSK, which represented 12 percent and 23 percent, respectively, of our total revenue for those periods.
-Our balance sheet at March 31, 2014 included deferred revenue of \$10.1 million related to our relationship with GSK, \$9.7 million of which is related to the upfront payments associated with our collaboration with GSK that we were amortizing through July 2016.
-As a result of the recent amendments to our agreement, in the second quarter of 2014 we will begin amortizing the \$9.7 million through our amended period of performance of September 2016.
+During the three and six months ended June 30, 2014, we earned revenue of \$3.5 million and \$6.8 million, respectively, from our relationship with GSK, which represented six percent and eight percent, respectively, of our total revenue for those periods.
+In comparison, we earned revenue of \$2.3 million and \$12.2 million for the same periods in 2013.
+Our balance sheet at June 30, 2014 included deferred revenue of \$9.1 million related to our relationship with GSK, \$7.9 million of which is related to the upfront payments associated with our collaboration with GSK that we are amortizing through our estimated period of performance of July 2015.